SPCL 7921X Group Dynamics and Counseling

 60 hours; 4 credits

-This course prepares school psychology candidates to counsel children and families within a school context.
-Topics to be addressed include: approaches to counseling and intervention modalities, play therapy, group counseling, and counseling children with special needs; family systems approaches, school-parent interactions, cultural and community factors.
+This course prepares school psychology candidates to counsel youth, groups, and families.
+Topics to be addressed include: approaches to counseling and intervention modalities, play therapy, group counseling, mental health counseling, and counseling children with special needs; family systems approaches, school-parent interactions, cultural and community factors.
 Analysis and exploration of diverse family structures.
 Teacher-parent/s, parent/s-child, sibling-child relations, collaboration, and community resources for the child.
 Emphasis on urban and cultural perspectives, development of school- parent-community partnerships.
 Supervised experiential in-class counseling skills exercises.
 Field-based experiences are required.

 The City University reserves the right, because of changing conditions,